sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

    - Follow the setup wizard

 2. Amplify will automatically build and deploy your application when you push changes to your repository

+Set up Amazon Bedrock Agent
+- Create and configure your Bedrock Agent in the AWS Console
+- Note down the Agent ID and other relevant configuration details
+- To test this solution with a sample agent, you can leverage the CloudFormation template that deploys an Amazon Bedrock Agent for asking weather related questions

 ## Deployment Validation